Vacancies

 TERM TIME ONLY: 35 hours per week

-Our SEN teacher will be responsible for delivering a bespoke individualised academic timetable for our students covering a range of subjects KS2-KS4 including core subjects such as English and Maths, ASDAN awards, Gateway Qualifications, and project-based learning.
-You will be working with those students in a 1:1 or very small group environment to enable our students to reach their full potential, whilst supporting their specific needs.
+Our English Teacher will be respon sible for delivering a bespoke individualised academic English timetable for our students covering KS2-KS4 including ASDAN, Open and Gateway awards and project based learning.
+You will be working with our students in small groups and occasionally 1:1 to enable our students to reach their full potential, whilst supporting their special needs.

 Your duties will include: